hotkeymuc/haul3/README.md

 So I did it again.
 And it was even more fun.

-So I did it a third time.
-And now I really like it. :-)
+So now I am doing it for a third time and things are getting *really* interesting...

 This is in no way intended for any productive use.
 It's food for thought.
 An elaborate toy.
 Art and fart.
 Have fun with it and don't hurt your brain.